gate-computer/gate/ABI.md

   - 2 - Flow control.
 Used to indicate how much data can be received per stream.
   - 3 - Data transfers.
 Used to stream data according to flow control.

+Index:

+  - Must be zero in sent packets.
+  - Must be ignored unless domain is 0 (function call).
+  - See the C API for more information.

 See [C API](C.md) documentation for descriptions of built-in packet types.